vedph/cadmus_core/Doc/core.md

 A **thesaurus entry** (`ThesaurusEntry`) is a generic id/value pair used by some parts or fragments to represent a set of selectable options.

 Note that each thesaurus has its own language, so that you can provide the same entries in different languages.
-If the client requests an undefined language, the system falls back to the default language, which is English (`en`).
+The language can be identified with an [ISO639](https://en.wikipedia.org/wiki/ISO_639) 2-letters or 3-letters code, as needed.
+Of course, it is recommended to be coherent: pick either the 2-letters or the 3-letters codes, and not a mixture of the two.
+If the client requests an undefined language, the system falls back to the default language, which is English.

 ### C.4.
 Part Providers